 - 1. Use the Traffic Generator to send 1 FLP to the DUT. - 2.
-Monitor the FLPs sent back by the DUT and determine whether the Acknowledge bit is set. - 3.
-If it was not set, repeat the procedure with an increasing number (n) of FLPs until the Acknowledge bit is set. - 4.
-Send (n) FLPs to DUT all with the Acknowledge bit set to logic one.
-Where (n) is the minimum number of FLPs determined in step 3 to put the DUT in the ACKNOWLEDGE DETECT state. - 5.
+Monitor the FLPs sent back by the DUT and determine whether the Acknowledge bit is set - 3.
+If it was not set, repeat steps 1 and 2 increasing the number (n) of FLPs until the Acknowledge bit is set by the DUT. - 4.
+Send (n) FLPs to DUT all with the Acknowledge bit set to logic one, where (n) is the minimum number of FLPs determined in step 3 to put the DUT into the ACKNOWLEDGE DETECT state. - 5.
 Repeat step 4 using FLPs that have Acknowledge bits that alternate between 1 and 0.

-6. Use the Traffic Generator to send (n) FLPs, alternating between an initial FLP and a valid FLP containing different advertised abilities, such that the number of FLPs would be enough to put the station into the ACKNOWLEDGE DETECT state.
+6. Use the Traffic Generator to send (n) FLPs, alternating between an initial FLP and a valid FLP containing different advertised abilities, such that the number of FLPs would be enough to put the DUT into the ACKNOWLEDGE DETECT state.